How To Get Back on Track When Things Don’t Go as Planned

 Step 2: Set a New Course

 Similarly, a crucial step in getting plans back on track is to start over.
-Acknowledge and accept that you can no longer meet the original deadline, and then set new goals with new, reasonable deadlines.
+Accept that you can no longer meet the original deadline, and then set new goals with new, reasonable deadlines.

 Here I ask myself: